-My research mainly deals with individual behavior related to climate change mitigation and residential energy efficiency.
+My research explores individual behavior related to climate change mitigation and adaptation, with a focus on residential energy efficiency.
+I mainly use survey data and experimental methods (choice experiments, field experiments, lab experiments).

 Work on residential energy efficiency